Organic products on sale in the Sierra de Aracena.

 There are plenty of things to see in Aracena.
 Read about them on the things to see in Aracena page.
 Aracena is famous for its spectacular limestone caves, the Gruta de las Maravillas (the Cave of Marvels), one of the best caves in Spain.
 These are underneath the castle hill more>

-There are some stunning walks form Aracena into the nearby sierra.
+There are some stunning walks from Aracena into the nearby sierra.
 See our walks from Aracena page.

 Driving Itineraries from Aracena